railsbridge-boston/railsbridge-boston/views/mvc.deck.markdown

 # When you hear MVC, remember this:

 * Models take care of business!
-* Controllers direct the trafic
+* Controllers direct the traffic
 * Views handle the presentation

 <!SLIDE>